 Hand carved hiking sticks for men make great gifts!
 I was actually inspired to create my own and gift it to my brother-in-law one Christmas after the hubs and I were driving down the quaint side of Hampton GA (home of the Atlanta Motor Speedway) and we spotted a man on the side of the road with a whole passel of these sticks spread out on the gate let down in his pickup.

 I thought, wow, those look cool!
+I wondered where he sourced the wood for all of those beauties.
 As it turned out, no I didn’t actually buy one of his, but one day I did end up spotting a big fat tree limb on the side of the road one afternoon when I was out walking, I took it as a sign and grabbed it, and the rest is history.
 Yes, I am one of those weirdos that picks up sticks while out walking.
 This here is testament to that….